-If you want to begin the discovery process with the network that is defined in the Discovery Probe, you can use the default seed network.
-If you want to begin the discovery process with another network, you can define your own seed network.
-For information on how to define another seed network, see "Inserting a CI Manually" on page 6.
+If the discovery you want to perform is out of the range of the network's scope, then you must define the seed network from which to start the process.
+You do this by manually adding a CI to the CMDB.
+For information on how to define another seed network, see "Inserting a CI Manually" on page 8.

-- ➤ "Inserting a CI Manually" on page 6

-- ➤ "Defining the Discovery Scope" on page 9

-- ➤ "Verifying That the Changes Have Been Made to the Discovery Probe" on page 12
+- ➤ "Inserting a CI Manually" on page 8 - ➤ "Defining the Discovery Scope" on page 11 - ➤ "Verifying that the Changes Have Been Made to the Discovery Probe" on page 14